Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Now, it's important to consider that there is grazing and frantically eating when it comes to dogs munching on greens.
 The keyword here is "frantically" which denotes a sense of urgency versus the relaxed type of grass eating seen in dogs who simply wish to enjoy savoring some tender greens.

-These dogs are therefore grabbing grass by the mouthfuls, gulping it down quickly and not even paying much attention to what is being ingested.
+A Note About Safety: These dogs are grabbing grass by the mouthfuls, gulping it down quickly and not even paying much attention to what is being ingested.
 This form of grass eating, therefore, requires careful monitoring as dogs may ingest rough grasses and sometimes even rough weeds that may not be too healthy for them.

 If you notice that your pup is wolfing down grass in big mouthfuls at rapid speed, then this may be one of the many signs of a dog's upset stomach.
 Either it was something they recently ate which didn't agree with their stomach, or they might be dealing with some acid reflux problems, just like humans.